Farenheith/base-project-config/README.md

 ### About test script

-The test script runs mocha with a default mocha.opts, where all test/**/*.spec.ts in your project will be ran.
+The test script runs mocha, where all test/**/*.spec.ts in your project will be ran.
 Also, before all tests, this script runs a default setup where sinon.restore() is setted after each test case, so you don't have to do it by yourself.
 It is recommended, so, to not use sinon.sandbox(), as no test will ran in parallel and mocks with sinon.stub() and similars will be resetted after each test.

 Additionaly to test script, if you want to add some setup file before your tests, just add at the test folder any file that ends with **setup.spec.ts** and that's it: